jakeheis/SwiftCLI/README.md

 SwiftCLI
 ========

-A powerful framework than can be used to develop a CLI in Swift
+A powerful framework than can be used to develop a CLI in Swift, regardless of complexity.

 ```swift
 //